 \subsection{Colon cancer}

 In molecular biology it is common to use animal models (e.g. mice) to study genomic mechanisms such as gene expression.
 Findings from such studies often serve as a basis to study human diseases, for example to assess whether genes that played key roles in the animal model are also important in humans.
-Here we assess the performance of our empirical Bayes methodology in such a transfer learning task (from animal models to humans) in colon cancer.
+We assess our empirical Bayes methodology in such a transfer learning task (from mice to humans) in colon cancer.

-Specifically, \cite{calon:2012} compared mice where gene TGFB was silenced to mice where it was not, found a list of 172 genes that were associated to TGFB, and showed that TGFB plays a crucial role in colon cancer progression.
-We consider a colon cancer dataset analyzed in \cite{rossell:2017}, which measures the expression of TGFB plus $p=1,000$ genes (including the 172 genes from the mouse list) for $n=262$ human patients.
+Specifically, \cite{calon:2012} studied a list of 172 genes that were associated to TGFB in mice, and showed that TGFB plays a crucial role in colon cancer progression.
+We consider a colon cancer dataset analysed in \cite{rossell:2017}, which measures the expression of TGFB plus $p=1,000$ genes (including the 172 genes from the mouse list) for $n=262$ human patients.
 Both TGFB and the other genes were standardized to zero mean and unit variance.
-Given the importance of TGFB in colon cancer, it is of interest to understand how its expression is associated to other genes.
+Given the importance of TGFB in colon cancer, it is of interest to understand how its expression is associated with other genes.
 To this end, we used our methodology to regress TGFB on the 1,000 genes, using as a meta-covariate the binary indicator of whether the gene was in the mouse shortlist or not.
 Hence, $\bZ$ is a $1000 \times 2$ matrix containing the intercept and said indicator (to be specific, coded with a sum-to-zero constraint, so that it is orthogonal to the intercept).